rizzzky78/market-maven/README.md

 ## 8. License <a name="license"></a>

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-(You'll need to create a LICENSE file).

 ## 9. Troubleshooting <a name="troubleshooting"></a>